CarletonURocketry/ground-station-ui/README.md

 3. Install dependencies with `bun install`
 4. Launch the development server using `bun run dev`

-Note: localhost:5174 is running admin, localhost:5173 is running general
+Note: localhost:5173 has admin permission, which allow recording, localhost:5174 has user permissions which only allow for replay

 ## Contribution